lionelmace/ibmcloud-labs/labs/Lab Watson Conversation - Build a natural chatbot/README.md

     my-conversation-service   conversation   free                update succeeded
     ```

-1. Create a service key to access the watson service from your application
+1. When the Watson Conversation service was created, Bluemix dynamically generated a service key named Credentials-1 by default.
+Let's retrieve the credentials of this service key using the command:
     ```
-    bx cf create-service-key <service_instance> <service_key>
-    ```
-    For example:
-    ```
-    bx cf create-service-key my-conversation-service my-watson-key
-    ```

-1. Retrieve the credentials from the service key using the command:
-    ```
     bx cf service-key <service_instance> <service_key>
     ```
     For example:
     ```bash
-    bx cf service-key my-conversation-service my-watson-key
+    bx cf service-key my-conversation-service Credentials-1
     ```
     The output from this command is a JSON object, as in this example:
     ```json